Why is this important?

 It is important that you take all the documents about your second mortgage or secured loan to the adviser to help them work out the best solution.
 If you want to know a bit more about secured loans and regulations governing them there are guidelines about what rules apply to make sure consumers do not receive unfair or improper treatment.
 These details are on the Office of Fair Trading website at www.oft.gov.uk.

 Before you can come to an agreement about your mortgage arrears you should first work out how much you can afford to pay.
 Work out how much money you’ve got coming in and what your other outgoings are - including payments for other debts.
-You may find it helpful to ask an experienced debt adviser to help you do this, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by e-mail, click on nearest CAB.
+You may find it helpful to ask an experienced debt adviser to help you do this, for example, at a Citizens Advice Bureau - where to get advice.

 Remember you will have to discuss with your lender both how you are going to deal with the mortgage arrears and also how you are going to afford the ongoing mortgage costs.